nilearn/nilearn/doc/glossary.rst

     FPR correction
         False positive rate correction.
-This refers to the methods employed to correct false positive rates such as the Bonferroni correction which divides the significance level by the number of comparisions made.
+This refers to the methods employed to correct false positive rates such as the Bonferroni correction which divides the significance level by the number of comparisons made.

     FREM
         `FREM`_ means "Fast ensembling of REgularized Models".
 It uses an implicit